 The Aim is pretty much made for Firewall Zero Hour, the brilliant virtual reality equivalent to Rainbow Six Siege.
 Peeking corners with a DualShock just isn’t the same as with an Aim.

 Elsewhere, Farpoint was the first PSVR game to come bundled with the Aim.
 It’s a pretty competent FPS that doesn’t exactly revolutionise the genre, but if you love Starship Troopers, you will love this one.

 DOOM VFR is equally wonderful with an Aim as it is with any other controller, though you could literally play with a banana and still feel badass while Mick Gordon rips some riffs.

 A tricky question, and one that really depends on how much you use the VR generally and how much you like shooters.

 The Aim is a little difficult to get on its own without being bundled with either Farpoint, Bravo Team, or Firewall Zero Hour, so you could be paying more than you really need to if you pick one up.

-However, the biggest question mark should be over the amount of games that can make use of it.
-Fifteen games ultimately is not a lot of games at all, and a few of them can be described as less than essential.
+However, the biggest question mark should be over the amount of games that can make use of the Aim iteself.
+Just over fifteen games ultimately is not a lot of games at all, and a few of them can be described as less than essential.
 With this generation winding down, we may not see many new ones, either.
 While there are a few amazing games that make use of the PSVR aim, there are also some that are just not what you would call “worthwhile”.

-Buying a PSVR aim is really your call, but just view it as a luxury rather than a necessity — unless you want to become a Firewall pro, that is.
+Buying a PSVR Aim controller is really your call, but just view it as a luxury rather than a necessity — unless you want to become a Firewall pro, that is.